RealismusModding/FS17_seasons/README.md

 - Plants are only harvestable in the final growth state, except for poplar, oilseedradish, sugarbeet and potato.
 Min forage growth state has not been modified
 - Using a tedder when crops are wet or when it is raining, leaves wet grass, not dry grass.
 - Growth and withering settings are disabled as this mod overwrites this functionality
+- The mod also controls the growth of planted trees.
+It takes 5 years for trees to be fully grown, harvestable after 2 years.
+- Trees inhibit the growth of other trees if they have been planted too close together.
+To restart the growth of the tree you will need to thin out the trees.

 ### Maintenance
 - Age in maintenance GUI is now days since last repair